 12 Tips For Dating After Divorce

-Although it makes you young and wild all over again, with the butterflies come terrible bouts of anxiety and worry.
+Although it makes you revisit your young and wild days, remember that with the butterflies come terrible bouts of anxiety and worry.
 It can feel like going on a first date all over again.

 “Will she call?”
 “What will he think of me?”
 “How am I ever going to make sense of this dating world today?”
-These and a number of other questions can weigh divorcees’ minds day and night.
+These, and a number of other questions, can weigh on divorcees’ minds day and night.
 To make sure you get Cupid’s attention fair and nice, here are 12 of the best tips for dating after divorce that will ensure the arrow strikes its target:

 1. Feel the fear but go for it anyway